mojodojo101/mojo_blog/bofs/vulnserver/trun.md

 ![trun-bc-1](/mojo_blog/assets/pictures/bofs/vulnserver/trun-bc-1.PNG)

-As we can see the first byte in our bad chars fuzz buffer "0x00" stopped the server from recieving more information.
+The first byte in our bad chars fuzz buffer "0x00" stopped the server from recieving more information.
 We add the -b "0x00" flag to blacklist that byte.

 ```